interlay/interbtc-spec/polkabtc-spec/docs/source/spec/replace.rst

 * ``timeout``: Time in blocks after which this request expires.
 * ``griefingCollateral``: collateral locked by the ``oldVault`` as griefing protection

-.. todo:: Handle Griefing collateral (how do we check that a transaction correctly transferred DOT to the Parachain?)

 *Returns*

 * ``replaceID``: A unique hash identifying the replace request.